 • Contact the academic staff at me-academic@jhu.edu to confirm eligibility to switch.
 He will notify the Registrar upon confirmation of eligibility to switch.

-• International students must obtain approval by completing the Reduced Course Load E-form request.
+• International students also must complete the Reduced Course Load E-form request.

 • Go to iHopkins